Agrim2411/dashboard/README.md

 - Do get in touch with the TAs if your PR has not been merged within 24 hrs.
 - Once you have done all these, checkout your friends' portfolios on [imt2019.vercel.app](https://imt2019.vercel.app)

+## Developer Remarks

+Incase anyone is interested to improve the website, feel free to raise an issue and contribute so that your batchmates and probably the upcoming batches get an improved experience.

 PS: Mobile Users please pardon my CSS